Securing the Western Pacific’s wildest rivers

 More than 3 million additional acres require protection, for the long-term health of salmon.
 WSC is now focusing on this next generation of priority protected areas, including the Nimelen River in Khabarovsk and the Utkholok River on Kamchatka.

 Since 2004, Wild Salmon Center has worked with partners in the Russian Far East to improve fishery management and assist commercial fishermen in protecting their fisheries.
-A key element of this work is the Salmon Fishery Improvement Project (FIP) Partnership, a collaborative industry-based initiative of leading seafood companies whose goal is to increase the volume of sustainable or improving wild capture salmon.
+WSC has partnered with Salmon Fishery Improvement Project (FIP) Partnership, a collaborative industry-based initiative of leading seafood companies, to increase the volume of sustainably sourced salmon and improve practices around wild capture.
+In 2014 Wild Salmon Center established Ocean Outcomes as an independent, global fishery improvement organization.

-Wild Salmon Center is also working with conservation and fishing industry partners on Sakhalin Island to develop a Wild Salmon Territory in which fishermen would commit to combat poaching, eliminate in-river fishing, and keep the region hatchery free.
+Wild Salmon Center is also working with conservation and fishing industry partners on Sakhalin Island to develop a Wild Salmon Territory in which fishermen would commit to combat poaching and eliminate in-river fishing.

 Pioneering scientific research